MatijaBas/rugby-shop/README.md

 ### Features for Future Releases

 - I want to add pagination to the products page.
-As for now, there are only 21 products added in the products page, but pagination added would be great for when the amount of products can increase over time as the business grows.
+As for now, there are only 21 products added in the products page, but pagination added would be great for when the amount of products increases over time as the business grows.
 - Coupons and discount codes.
 - Additional payment methods.
 - Auto login when registering a new account